Morph (X-Men: The Animated Series and X-Men '97 character): Appearance and personality

 Morph's involvement in the revival series X-Men '97 was first revealed at San Diego Comic-Con (SDCC) in July 2022.
-At the panel, series creator Beau DeMayo announced that Morph would be depicted as non-binary—using they/them pronouns—and sport an altered appearance that consists of "a bald head, light gray skin, completely white eyes, and no nose"; this look was based on Morph's counterpart from the Exiles universe.
+At the panel, series creator Beau DeMayo announced that Morph would be depicted as non-binary—using they/them pronouns—and sport an altered appearance with "a bald head, light gray skin, completely white eyes, and no nose"; this look was based on an alternate universe version of Morph who appeared in the series Exiles.
 At SDCC 2023, it was confirmed that Morph would officially rejoin the X-Men and be part of the show's main cast.
 DeMayo, a fan of The Animated Series, described Morph's death as "really set[ting] the stakes" and acknowledged that the character has a "very interesting relationship with the team because of [their] trauma".
 DeMayo further stated that the show's depiction of Morph would be a "lighter take on the character" compared to the original series.

 For X-Men '97, J. P. Karliak replaces Ron Rubin as Morph's voice actor.
-Concerning his performance, Karliak stated that he did not try to sound too familiar to Rubin; knowing during casting that Morph would be non-binary, he opted to use his own voice, in order to ground the character closer to reality.
+Concerning his performance, Karliak stated that he did not try to sound too familiar to Rubin; knowing during casting that Morph would be non-binary, he opted to use his own voice to ground the character closer to reality.
 During voice recording, Karliak would go through multiple variations of his lines, such as "pure fury, wisecracking, bawling his eyes out, [or] near-deadpan", with voice director Meredith Layne to figure out which one fit Morph best.

 Regarding Morph's position among the X-Men and their role at the beginning of the series, Karliak described the character as trying to figure out their relationship to the rest of their teammates, as well as themself, following all the trauma they had endured.
-Karliak acknowledged that Morph as a character that has experienced much trauma, both physical and psychological, which they try to mask with humour.
+Karliak acknowledged that Morph as a character who has experienced much trauma, both physical and psychological, which they try to mask with humour.
 Regarding this, recognizing them as X-Men '97s comic relief, Karliak believes Morph is "burying a lot of things" and that having "[them] say less was actually the smarter way to go for somebody who's internalizing a lot".

+For the show's second season, Karliak noted that Morph has finally found their footing within the X-Men and a sense of belonging.
+According to him, feeling secure in their position in the team, Morph will start to question their own future and evolve.